AVHIRAL/WIFI-SNIFF-PUBLIC/README.md

 First do:

-airmon-ng to choose the interface, example airmon-ng start x32ing
+airmon-ng to choose the interface, example airmon-ng start (interface)

 so you have your monitor interface which gives wlan0mon